The Power of Priority Channel Systems: Introduction

 \section{Introduction}

-\emph{Channel systems} are a family of distributed models where concurrent agents communicate via (usually unbounded) fifo communication buffers, called ``channels'' .
-These models are well-suited for the formal specification and algorithmic analysis of communication protocols and concurrent programs~\cite{boigelot99b,bouajjani99b,cece2005b}.
+\emph{Channel systems} are a family of distributed models where concurrent agents communicate via usually unbounded fifo communication buffers called ``channels.''
+An agent of a channel system is modeled by a finite-state controller, and when taking a transition an agent can read messages from the channel or write into it.
+These models have turned out to be well-suited for the formal specification and algorithmic analysis of communication protocols and concurrent programs~\cite{pachl87,boigelot99b,bouajjani99b,cece2005b,muscholl2010}.
 They are also a fundamental model of computation, closely related to Post's tag systems.
+In all generality, channel systems are a Turing powerful model, which implies that most of their decision problems are undecidable.

-A particularly interesting class of channel systems are the so-called \emph{lossy channel systems (LCSs)}, where channels are unreliable and may lose messages~\cite{cece95,abdulla96b,BMOSW-fac2012}.
-For LCSs, several important behavioral properties, like safety or inevitability, are decidable.
-This is because these systems are \emph{well-structured}: transitions are monotonic wrt.\ a (decidable) well-quasi-ordering of the configuration space~\cite{wsts2000,FinSch-WSTS}.
-Beyond their applications in verification, LCSs have turned out to be an important automata-theoretic tool for decidability or hardness in areas like Timed Automata, Metric Temporal Logic, modal logics, etc.~\cite{abdulla-icalp05,kurucz06,ouaknine2007,lasota2008}.
-They are also a fundamental model of computation capturing the $\bfF_{\omom}$-complexity level in Wainer \textit{et al.}'s Fast-Growing Hierarchy, see~\cite{CS-lics08,SS-icalp11,SS-esslli2012}.
+A particularly interesting decidable and widely studied class of channel systems are the so-called \emph{lossy channel systems} (LCSs), where channels are unreliable and may lose messages, see \emph{e.g.}~\cite{cece95,abdulla96b,BMOSW-fac2012}.
+For LCSs, several important behavioral properties such as safety or inevitability are decidable.
+This is because, due to the lossy behavior of their channels, these systems are \emph{well-structured}: transitions are monotonic with respect to a decidable well-quasi-ordering of the configuration space~\cite{wsts2000,FinSch-WSTS,concur}.
+Beyond their applications in verification, LCSs have turned out to be an important automata-theoretic tool for decidability or hardness in areas like Timed Automata, Metric Temporal Logic, modal logics, \emph{e.g.}~\cite{abdulla-icalp05,kurucz06,ouaknine2007,lasota2008}.
+Moreover, they are also a fundamental model of computation capturing the $\bfF_{\omom}$-complexity level in the fast-growing complexity hierarchy~\cite{arXiv/Schmitz13}, see~\cite{CS-lics08,SS-icalp11}.